routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 <CaptionedImage
   src="/images/modals/personal-office-coffee-machine-edit-app-actions-slack-save.png"
-  alt="Image of the completed Slack action in the 'New action' dialog with the 'Create action' button highlighted in the Routegy admin app" width="70%"
+  alt="The completed Slack action in the 'New action' dialog with the 'Create action' button highlighted in the Routegy admin app" width="70%"
 />